thewmh/wizardunicorn.ninja/demo/home.md

 tagline: Hey!
 intro: |
-  My name is William Harrison, I am currently an Associate Frontend Developer at Horizontal Integration (HI).
-If you would like to see how many cans of La Croíx I have drank since I started at HI, check the footer.
+  My name is William Harrison, I am currently an Associate Frontend Developer at Horizontal Digital.
+If you would like to see how many cans of La Croíx I have drank since I started at Horizontal, check the footer.

   I am currently using this site to keep track of worknotes, resources, and the workshops I am taking through Frontend Masters.
 The learning I have to do will likely be unceasing.
 That's fine, check out some of my things if you made it this far!